-There are few copywriting secrets left to master in content marketing these days.
-But, you must learn how to use Bucket Brigades to decrease bounce rate and increase time on page.
+There are few copywriting secrets left to master in content marketing.
+But, learning how to use Bucket Brigades helps to decrease bounce rates and increases time on page.

 So, here's the magic:

 That last '4 word phrase' is a perfect example of how to use Bucket Brigade copywriting tactics.
-It is a grease-slide snippet that helped the reader [you] glide through the content.
+Simply put, it is a grease-slide snippet that helped the reader [you] glide through the content.

 These engaging tactics transition the reader.
-It guides them from the top, sliding along and through the lines, all the way down to the footer of the page.
+It guides them from the top, sliding along and through the lines, all the way down to the footer at the bottom of a page.

 Let's take a closer look:

-All good copywriters will curtail friction in their copy.
-They will stitch together phrases, sentences, and paragraphs as one seamless performance.
+All good copywriters want to curtail friction in their copy.
+As a result, they will stitch together phrases, sentences, and paragraphs as one seamless performance.

 What's the bottom line?

-You want to grab your readers right at the top of the page with an amazing introduction.
-Having hooked them in, you want them to feel that they cannot stop reading.
-The tricky part is holding their concentration until they reach the end of the article.
+You want to grab your readers' attention right at the top of the page with an amazing introduction.
+Next, having hooked them in, you want them to feel that they cannot stop reading.

 Note: Copywriters always use grease-slide copy in their sales letters.
 The best bloggers would never dream of writing a post without them.
 Now, you can start to use the Bucket Brigade technique and join in on the fun.